Most veterinarians get a tad worried when we are asked:

 Take a good peek into your pup’s eyes.
 Do the pupils seem a little cloudy?
 This is a sign of lenticular sclerosis, an age-related phenomenon that causes the lens to become diffusely hazy or opaque, though it only minimally affects vision.
 Note that these are not cataracts, which can impair vision.
 Cataracts are generally milky white in appearance; some breeds are more predisposed to cataracts than others, and cataracts can also come secondary to another condition.
 If you suspect a cataract or are concerned about your dog’s vision, consult your veterinarian.

 Like humans, dog hair will usually begin to whiten out with age.
 Areas especially affected include the hair around the muzzle and eyes.
-Note that this is a isn’t a particularly specific measure.
+Note that this isn’t a particularly specific measure.
 Some dogs are born with a lot of white in these areas, or will whiten out much younger, especially wire-haired or furnished breeds.
 So take this with a grain of salt (and pepper!).

 Dogs’ adult teeth are usually all in by about six months of age.
 Before then, your vet can age puppies by their teeth (and obvious puppyhood) with extremely high accuracy.
 But once they’re all in, it gets tougher.
 Generally, dental disease, like tooth wear and loss, periodontal disease, and accumulation of dental calculus or tartar increases with age.
 But this is confounded by genetics: For example, small breed dogs tend to have more severe dental disease than large dogs.
 Regardless of size, some dogs accumulate tartar very young whereas others are tartar-free into their senior years.
 It is also confounded by behavior: in a past life, did your pup chew on bones, or rocks?
 But depending on the dog, teeth can be a valuable piece of information (and give me an idea of whether your dog might have a cleaning in his or her future).